Graduation Plans & Endorsements

 Endorsements

 All Texas students are required to choose and Endorsement as part of their Graduation Plan.
-An Endorsement refers to a college and career pathway in either Multidisciplinary Studies, STEM (Science, Technology, Engineering, & Mathematics), Business & Industry, Arts & Humanities, Public Service.
+An Endorsement refers to a college and career pathway in either Multidisciplinary Studies, Science, Technology, Engineering, & Mathematics (STEM), Business & Industry, Arts & Humanities, Public Service.

 Please note that while all five endorsements may be offered at a campus, not all college and career pathways may be available.
 All students must take required English, mathematics, science and social studies courses in the year they enter high school, and they must continue those courses annually until all requirements are met.